HL7/case-reporting/source/pages/triggering.md

 #### Questions

-1. Regarding model “a” above: In time, will the standardization of APIs and data in FHIR resources offer practical opportunities to distribute decision logic to EHRs?
+1. Regarding model “1” above: In time, will the standardization of APIs and data in FHIR resources offer practical opportunities to distribute decision logic to EHRs?